Catholic spiritual reading is the first step after learning the truths in the Catholic catechism.

 Be certain to seek the counsel of a good Catholic priest if you are following a vocation or a serious path in the Way of Perfection.

-Every Roman Catholic catechism has a similar outline and is also the basis of Catholic spirituality.
+Why include a catechism?
+Every Roman Catholic catechism teaches the basic Catholic spirituality.
+Each has a similar outline and is also the basis of Catholic spirituality.

-Why do we have to specify Roman in our web searches?
+Note: Why do we specify Roman on our website?
 We need to be specific since there are many sites that offer a watered down version of the Faith as if they do not even want to use the term Catholic, much less Roman Catholic.
-There are also other denominations who use the term Catholic and one must differentiate so as to be sure to find specifically Catholic spiritual reading.
+There are also other denominations who use the term Catholic and one must differentiate so as to be sure to find specifically Roman Catholic spiritual reading.

 You have but one soul to save,